Mayor of Davao City: Rodrigo Duterte

-Lawyer and politician Rodrigo Duterte served seven terms as mayor of Davao City in the Philippines.
-In 2016, he became the 16th president of the Philippines.
+Rodrigo Duterte, a lawyer and former city prosecutor, served seven terms as mayor of Davao City.
+In 2016, he was elected as the 16th president of the Philippines.

-Rodrigo Duterte was born on March 28, 1945, in Maasin, Southern Leyte, Philippines.
-His father, Vicente, served as a local mayor and governor, and his mother, Soledad, was a teacher and a community activist.
+Duterte was born on March 28, 1945, in Maasin, Southern Leyte.
+His father, Vicente Duterte, served as mayor of Danao, Cebu and governor of Davao, and his mother, Soledad Roa-Duterte, was a public school teacher and a noted community activist.

-Duterte's rise from the legal ranks to politician began when he was named special counsel at the City Prosecution Office of Davao City in 1977.
-He became assistant city prosecutor two years later, and in 1986 he was elected vice mayor of Davao City.
+Duterte's rise from the legal ranks to politics began when he was named special counsel at the City Prosecution Office in Davao City in 1977.
+He became assistant city prosecutor two years later, serving until 1986.

+In May 1986, he was appointed OIC vice mayor of Davao City by the revolutionary government of Corazon Aquino.
+He won as mayor of Davao City in the 1988 local elections under the Lakas ng Dabaw banner, defeating former OIC mayor Zafiro Respicio and popular broadcaster Jun Pala.

-Nicknamed the "Punisher" for his controversial methods, Duterte nevertheless was successful in reducing crime.
+Nicknamed "The Punisher" by Time Magazine for his controversial methods, Duterte nevertheless was successful in reducing crime.
 Furthermore, he was credited with helping to make Davao City cleaner by enforcing a smoking ban, and for his LGBT-friendly measures.
 His popularity was such that he served seven terms as mayor, sidestepping term limits with stints as a congressman and vice mayor, and drew huge ratings with a weekly television program "Gikan sa Masa, Para sa Masa."

 Sara Duterte

-Sara Duterte is the mayor of Davao City twice - during the first half of second Aquino presidency and during the entire presidency of her father.
-She became the city's first female mayor and the youngest to ever be elected in its history.
-She is the daughter of President Rodrigo Duterte who also served as mayor of the southern city for several terms before seeking the country's second-highest office.
+Sara Duterte served as mayor of Davao City twice — during the first half of presidency of Benigno Aquino III and during the entire presidency of her father.
+She became the city's first female mayor, and the youngest to ever be elected in its history.

-Duterte is the running-mate and vice president of Bongbong Marcos, a former senator who is also the son of the late President Ferdinand Marcos.
-She entered the vice presidential race at the last hour via substitution after initially claiming that she had no interest in seeking a national post.
+Duterte entered the vice presidential race at the last hour via substitution after initially claiming that she had no interest in seeking a national post.
+Duterte won as Vice President of the Philippines in the 2022 Philippine presidential election, as part of the UniTeam alliance with former senator Bongbong Marcos, the son of the late President Ferdinand Marcos, as her running-mate for the presidency.

+In 2024, Duterte resigned as secretary of education and also the vice chairperson of the an anti-insurgency task force (NTF-ELCAC), an anti-insurgency task force.
+Political analysts have observed that, despite her initial election alliance with Marcos, a developing breach between the Marcos and Duterte political families is correlated with her rising absence from public appearances with the president.